will62794/will62794.github.io/_drafts/2025-03-17-transaction-isolation-models.md

 </div>

 Note that isolation really only makes sense to define with respect to how *reads observe database state*.
 If we have a set of transactions that only perform writes, we might intuitively have some notion of a correctness for a database executing these transactions, but we such definitions really don't mean anything unless we have some type of read operation that occurs to observe the effect of other transaction's writes.
-So, we could say that transaction isolation should really fundamentally be related to **conditions on the possible set of values that any transaction can read/observe**.
+So, we could say that transaction isolation should really fundamentally be related to

+> **conditions on the possible set of values that any transaction can read**.

 ### Modern Isolation Formalisms